-TPE is an ideal material for creating a soft, comfortable non-slip grip for any number of products where tactile sensitivity is not just nice, but critical, as in the case of medical products like surgical instruments.
+TPE is an ideal material for creating a soft, non-slip grip for any number of products where tactile sensitivity is not just comfortable but critical, as in the case of medical products such as surgical instruments.

-Plus, a TPE surface can act as an environmental barrier to protect a product and extend its shelf life by reducing shock, vibration and noise.
-Additionally, it provides electrical insulation and improves chemical/UV resistance.
+Plus, a TPE surface can act as an environmental barrier to protect a product and extend its shelf life by reducing shock, vibration and noise — key benefits of overmolding.

 Increased shelf appeal

-Overmolding delivers the desired look that helps a product stand out from the competition since TPE can be used to create a visually attractive surface.
-TPE comes in a wide range of colors, and it can be engineered for different finishes such as matte or gloss.
+Overmolding helps a product stand out from the competition, since TPE can be used to create a visually attractive surface.
+TPE comes in a wide range of colors, and it can be engineered for different finishes.
 Clear TPE surfaces that may carry a corporate logo, message or operation instructions can also be overmolded on patterned or customized substrates.

 Lower production costs

 How?
 Overmolding reduces the number of manufacturing steps involved.
-In the automotive market, for example, it can eliminate the need for injection molding and assembly for components like gaskets or bumpers, as well as secondary finishing operations, such as priming, painting or coating.
+In the automotive market, for example, it can eliminate the need for injection molding and assembly for components (such as gaskets or bumpers), as well as secondary finishing operations (priming, painting or coating).